 E-commerce websites, however, operate in (a constantly growing) pioneer-land, and replicating this energy is challenging.

 If you’re looking to get on the same page as your consumers, boost sales, and increase your brand’s credibility, it’s going to be an uphill battle.
 One thing is certain though – if you can create an informative, user-friendly return policy and then leverage it effectively, it will help you achieve all these things and more.
-Here are five ways to make it happen.
+Here are

 Make it easy to see, understand, and use